 3. Students are expected to engage in conversation about their need for the accommodations with each instructor.
 Faculty should assist students in facilitating these discussions in a confidential and welcoming manner.
 Generally communications during instructor's office hours is ideal, rather than before or after class.

-Confidentiality of student's personal information is a priority at RVC.
+It is imperative that student's personal information is safeguarded.
 All conversations with students should be held in a private setting and care should be taken to protect information relating to the student's disability.
 Faculty do not have the right to review specific disability-related documentation, or to ask a student for this information.
 Any questions regarding the nature of a student's disability should be directed to the DSS office.

-If you have a student who receives testing accommodations, you should discuss with the student his/her preferences for taking course exams (ex., in the classroom vs. in the Testing Center, when the exam is to be taken, in a quiet environment, etc.).
+If you have a student who receives testing accommodations, you should discuss with the student his/her preferences for taking course exams (ex., in the classroom vs. in the Testing Center, deadline for completing the exam, etc.).
 All exams that are delivered to the Testing Center should be accompanied by an exam proctor sheet, which lists any accommodations that the student is entitled to use.
 For questions or concerns regarding scheduling or coordinating exams with accommodations for your students, please contact the Testing Center at (815) 921-2380.
 Other information pertaining to students with disabilities and testing can be found here.